I Ching Oracle Result: Transformation from Hexagram 61 with Changing Lines 1, 2, 5, 6 to Hexagram 2

 (Míng hè zài yīn, qí zǐ hé zhī, wǒ yǒu hǎo jué, wú yǔ ěr mǐ zhī.)

-“The crane calls in the shade.
-Its young respond harmoniously.
-I have a good goblet.
-I will share it with you.”
+"A crane calls from the shade; its young respond in harmony.
+I have a good offering; I share it with you."

 Line 5 Changing